nnamon/tisc-2021-1865-text-adventure/README.md

 ## Recommended Challenge Stage Descriptions

+This section contains the recommended challenge stage descriptions as well as optional hints.

 ### 1865 Text Adventure - 1.
 Down the Rabbit Hole

 Text adventures are fading ghosts of a long time past but this one looks suspiciously brand new.